 Hydrogen Peroxide: The primary job of this household ingredient is to remove stains and naturally-brighten clothes.
 This ingredient is also used in my homemade bleach alternative, which also uses washing soda and the power of lemons to whiten dingy garments.

 Washing Soda: This is the cousin of baking soda.
-In fact, you can actually make washing soda from baking soda–I’ll show you how to do that later on.
+In fact, you can actually make washing soda from baking soda–I tell you how to do that in my DIY Natural Cleaning Challenge eBook.
 When it comes to cleaning clothes, washing soda is preferred over baking soda due to washing soda’s higher PH level (PH 11).
 Washing soda can help soften hard water.
 It also works as a degreaser and stain remover.

 - For soiled or extra stinky clothes (not ones that require extra whitening or stain removal–this recipe isn’t a complete stain remover), soak the clothes in the solution for 30 minutes -1 hour before adding the laundry soap and running the washer.